Setup GA4 with Existing Google Universal Analytics

 gtag('config', 'UA-133754662-2');

-For this scenario, and if you configure GA4 with existing google analytics, when you load the page you'll see following request sent as page view.
-You should be ble to see 2 request, one is collect?v=1, another is collect?v2, which one is old analytics and another is fire the new GA4 page view events.
+For this scenario, if you configure GA4 with existing Google Analytics, when you load the page you'll see the following requests sent as page views.
+You should be able to see two requests: one is collect?v=1 and another is collect?v=2.
+One is for the old Analytics and the other fires the new GA4 page view events.

-With the same configuration as above, if you run following code, you should see 2 request fire from your browser.
+With the same configuration as above, if you run the following code, you should see two requests fire from your browser.

 gtag('event', 'test click', { event_category: 'test section', 'event_label': 'test label', 'value': 5});